InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-module.rst

 Configuration IoC Container on Startup
 --------------------------------------

-To configure the IoC container in an ASP.NET Core application your need to create an instance of the IServiceProvider_ interface and return one from the `ConfigureServices()`_ method.
+To configure the IoC container in an ASP.NET Core application you need to create an instance of the IServiceProvider_ interface and return one from the `ConfigureServices()`_ method.
 For features that require substantial setup there are ``Add[Component]`` extension methods on IServiceCollection_.
 User defined modules are added by the `AddContainerModule()`_ extension method.
 The `BuildProvider()`_ extension method builds and returns an instance of the IServiceProvider_ interface.